At least 69 D.C. residents died in 2021 ‘without the dignity of a home’

 “It’s imperative that we take advantage of the opportunity this provides to convert at least some of that empty space into housing,” he wrote in an email.
 “Doing so would most certainly save lives.”

-After the church service, attendees marched down 14th Street NW to Freedom Plaza escorted by police, shouting, “Housing is a human right!” and bearing “Black Homes Matter” signs.
+After the church service, attendees marched on 14th Street NW to Freedom Plaza escorted by police, shouting, “Housing is a human right!” and bearing “Black Homes Matter” signs.
 In a city that saw a violent insurrection less than a year ago, the short protest garnered little reaction from onlookers, some of whom filmed the march on their phones.

 In Freedom Plaza, Coleman recognized a nearby hotel.
 He had panhandled in front of the building for many years, he said, and “almost died” there many times of drug and alcohol abuse.